Lionel Johnson: Life

 Johnson was born in Broadstairs, Kent, England in 1867 and educated at Winchester College.
 While at Winchester, Johnson became friends with Frank Russell, 2nd Earl Russell.
 The two started a lengthy religious discussion that Russell later published as Some Winchester Letters of Lionel Johnson (1919).

 Johnson graduated from New College, Oxford, in 1890 and converted to Catholicism in June 1891.
 At that time, Johnson introduced Lord Alfred Douglas to his friend Oscar Wilde.
 Johnson later denounced Wilde in "The Destroyer of a Soul" (1892) and deeply regretted that he had unwittingly initiated the secret homosexual relationship that had developed into a public scandal.

 In 1893, Johnson published what some consider his greatest work, "Dark Angel".
 During his lifetime, he published: The Art of Thomas Hardy (1894), Poems (1895), and Ireland and Other Poems (1897).
 Johnson was a member of the Rhymers' Club, and cousin to Olivia Shakespear (who dedicated her novel The False Laurel to him).

-Johnson died of a "cerebral haemorrhage", per an inquest on 8 October 1902, after collapsing in The Green Dragon on Fleet Street in London.
+Johnson died of a "cerebral haemorrhage", according to an inquest on 8 October 1902, after collapsing in The Green Dragon on Fleet Street in London.
 The story of Johnson's being struck and killed by a hansom cab is a myth.